xnuinside/gino-admin/README.md

 ### Updates in version 0.2.1 (current master):

+1. Fixes:

-1. Fixed dependencies - removed unnecessary packages and added one lost for cli.
+1.1 Dependencies - removed unnecessary packages and added one lost for cli.
 Cli now works correct.
+1.2 Login form now provide errors if you enter wrong user or passoword 1.3 Wrong attepts to login in Admin panel are adding to History now

 2. Added possibility to customize UI colors with config.

 Default colors schema also changed: